meltemod/mysite/content/authors/admin/_index.md

 I am a research strategist and quantitative social scientist with 10+ years of experience designing and leading research and evaluation that inform strategy and decision-making in global health, social policy, and public opinion research.
 My work focuses on building scalable research and evaluation systems, integrating AI-assisted methods into evidence workflows, and translating complex data into strategic decisions.

-Currently at the [Guttmacher Institute](https://www.guttmacher.org/), I lead and contribute to large-scale analytical initiatives that inform policy and funding decisions in global health.
+Most recently at the [Guttmacher Institute](https://www.guttmacher.org/), I led and contributed to large-scale analytical initiatives that inform policy and funding decisions in global health.
 Previously, I worked at [Pew Research Center's Data Labs](https://www.pewresearch.org/data-labs/) as a computational social scientist.

 ## Work With Me